Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Conclusion

 \section{Conclusion}

-In this work, we proposed a practical and effective defence against model inversion attacks in FL.
-We introduced concealing samples that imitate the sensitive data, but can obfuscate the gradients of the sensitive data.
-Our proposed approach ensures that the concealing samples is visually dissimilar to the sensitive data, thus aiming to obfuscate the constructed sensitive information.
-Our proposed concealing samples are adaptively learned to provide protection for the sensitive data and simultaneously avoid performance drop.
-Experiments showed that, compared with other defences, our approach offers the best protection against model inversion attacks without sacrificing the FL performance.
+In this work, we proposed an effective defense algorithm against model inversion attacks in FL.
+Our approach crafts concealed samples that imitate the sensitive data, but can obfuscate their gradients, thus making it challenging for an adversary to reconstruct sensitive data from the shared gradients.
+To enhance the privacy of the sensitive data, the concealed samples are adaptively learned to be visually very dissimilar to the sensitive samples, while their gradients are aligned with the original samples to avoid FL performance drop.
+Our evaluations on four benchmark datasets showed that, compared with other defenses, our approach offers the best protection against model inversion attacks while simultaneously retaining or even improving the FL performance.